tgbugs/protc/README.md

 protocol itself but is a piece of the larger context that might be useful when choosing between two protocols.

+Russ Poldrack doi:10.1016/j.neuroimage.2007.11.048 for a list of things that the fMRI folks might want to be able to model.

 ## License
 Obviously the language specification cannot be copyrighted and will be released